-Dallahan’s debut album When The Day Is On The Turn (2014) quickly attracted international attention and led to performances at festivals and venues across Europe, North America, and Australia.
-That same year, the group received the Emerging Excellence Award from Help Musicians UK, and the album was shortlisted for Album of the Year at the Scots Trad Music Awards.
-Since then, they have released three more albums and steadily expanded their international profile.
+Their debut album When The Day Is On The Turn (2014) quickly gained international attention, leading to performances across Europe, North America and Australia.
+That same year, they received the Emerging Excellence Award from Help Musicians UK, and the album was nominated for Album of the Year at the Scots Trad Music Awards.
+Since then, they have released three further albums and established themselves as a notable presence on the international folk music scene.

-Over the years, they have been nominated in the Folk category at the German Music Critics Choice Awards, received five nominations for Folk Band of the Year (2016, 2019, 2022, 2023, 2025), and carried out a number of notable collaborations — from concerts with Dougie MacLean to projects with the Royal Scottish National Orchestra and performances in Kathmandu with the Nepali folk ensemble Kutumba.
+Over the years, Dallahan has been nominated in the folk category at the German Music Critics’ Choice Awards and has received multiple nominations for Folk Band of the Year (2016, 2019, 2022, 2023, 2025).
+They have also engaged in a number of high-profile collaborations, including performances with Dougie MacLean, projects with the Royal Scottish National Orchestra, and appearances in Kathmandu with Nepalese folk collective Kutumba.

-With their album Speak of the Devil (2023), Dallahan continue to develop and broaden their musical expression.
-After many years on international stages, the group stands as a clearly established act with a distinctive sound driven by curiosity and musical openness.
+With the album Speak of the Devil (2023), Dallahan continues to expand and develop its musical language.
+After many years on international stages, the group stands as an established act with a distinctive voice, still driven by curiosity and musical openness.

 On stage: